nolanlawson/css-talk-2022/markdown.md

 ???

-But the thing is, sometimes that purple part is pretty big.
-It can have a real impact on web performance.
+Style/layout performance can be important.

-To prove my point, I ran WebPageTest (simulated Moto G4, 4G) on three major news websites that I chose at random.
+To prove my point, I ran WebPageTest (simulated Moto G4, 4G) on three major news websites that I chose basically at random.
 Then I categorized the time spent on the main thread in the trace as Loading (network), Scripting (JS), Rendering (Style/Layout), or Paint.